-Practical: Orthopedic physical examination of the : Cervical, Thoracic , Lumbar regions.
+$\ensuremath{\textbf{Practical}}$: Orthopedic physical examination of the : Cervical, Thoracic , Lumbar regions.

 Theory: Mechanical Spinal Pain: Low Back, neck and thoracic spinal pain.
 By the end of this course the student will be able to discuss, describe and explain the three phases of degeneration with respect to mechanical low back pain, the diagnostic criteria, signs and symptoms, natural history, clinical features, investigative techniques, differential diagnosis and comprehensive outline of treatment for mechanical spinal pain conditions, which may include but are not limited to Scoliosis, Kyphosis, Lordosis and Spondylolisthesis.
 Biomechanics: including but not limited to the following: Introduction to biomechanics and kinesiology.
 Biomechanical properties of bones, collagen and muscles.
 Biomechanics of the vertebrae, intervertebral discs, spinal ligaments and spinal muscles.
 Biomechanics of the osseous pelvis and sacroiliac joint.
 Biomechanics of the central and peripheral nervous systems.
 Biomechanics of scoliosis.
-Biomechanics of the cervical, thoracic and lumbar spines.
-Biomechanics of the rib-cage.
 Biomechanics of spinal; trauma and stress.
 Biomechanics of instability.
 Biomechanics of spinal manipulation.

-CLINICAL CHIROPRACTIC AND BIOMECHANICS IIA (CCHB411)
+CLINICAL CHIROPRACTIC AND BIOMECHANICS IIA (CCHB411) Contact time (hours per week)